 - Digital formats for each purpose:

 - Editing mostly-text content: Word, Google Docs, Plain text.
-See: Office documents [Link to topic page] and See: Text [Link to topic page]
+See: Accessible office documents and Accessible text.

 - Presenting: PowerPoint, Google Slides.
-See: Slides [Link to topic page]
+See: Digital slides.

 - Working with data in tabular form: Excel, Google Sheets.
-See: Spreadsheets [Link to topic page].
+See: Spreadsheets.

 - Aligned to the learning goals.

 - Know the different types of digital content and the accessibility issues they may carry.
-See: Accessible digital content [Link to topic page].
+See: Accessible digital content.

 - Choose the right creation tool that outputs accessible educational material.
-See: Tools for creating accessible content [Link to topic page].
+See: Tools for creating accessible content.

 - Know how to issue accessible digital publications.
-See: Publish accessible digital content [Link to topic page].
+See: Publish accessible digital content.

 - Verify the accessibility of the educational material.
-See: Check the accessibility of the educational material [Link to topic page].
+See: Check the accessibility of the educational material.